 Who knows what sorcery Google will use to determine which posts show up first on its search engine results pages (SERPS)?
-Google search results are mysterious and anything but transparent, but Pratik Dholakiya of E2M Solutions consults solid sources and comes up with educated guesses of what changed in 2013.
+Google search results are mysterious and anything but transparent, but Pratik Dholakiya, founder of Growfusely, consults solid sources and comes up with educated guesses of what changed in 2013.

 It turns out that some sources know more about Google’s search algorithms than others.
 One notable example is Danny Sullivan, whose site Search Engine Land cuts through the haze and gives you about the closest thing you can get to an inside scoop on what Google is doing.